-IMPORTANT: No routine return visit is required until it is time to remove the implants.
-The client should be clearly invited to return any time she wishes, however.
-At any future visit:
+IMPORTANT: No routine return visit is required until it is time to remove the implants (see Removing Implants).
+However, the client should be invited to return any time she wishes.

 - If she wants to keep using implants and no new medical condition prevents it, remind her how much longer her implants will protect her from pregnancy.